uoftgasa/uoftgasa.github.io/markdown/index.md

 If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
 You have many rights as a tenant renting in Ontario, and it pays to be familiar with what restrictions your landlord is permitted to make.
 Note that as of April 2018, your landlord is required to serve you a standard lease that summarizes the information in [Rental FAQs](#rental-faqs) in clear language - you can read a template [here](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&SRCH=&ENV=WWE&TIT=2229E&NO=047-2229E).

+If you feel your rights have been ignored, you can appeal to the [Landlord and Tenant Board](http://www.sjto.gov.on.ca/ltb/).

 #### Rental FAQs

-I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list
+I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list on the [Landlord and Tenant Board website](http://www.sjto.gov.on.ca/ltb/faqs/)

 **Landlords cannot:**